vamshi190196/testrigor-portfolio/README.md

-# AI Testing Portfolio — testRigor (No-Code Automation)
+# AI-Powered Testing Portfolio — testRigor (No-Code Automation)

 ## About This Portfolio
 This portfolio demonstrates AI-powered, no-code test automation using testRigor.